manmit-s/organconnect_app/README.md

 📢 Shoutout
 -----------

 Built with 💖 for **BUILDATHON by TUTEDUDE**.
-Let's make organ donation as simple as ordering *chai* online! *Chalo, judges, taiyaar ho jao!*
+Let's make organ donation as simple as ordering *chai* online!